pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0130.md

 library and leverage SwiftUI's APIs more fully.

 And best of all, this release is 100% backwards compatible with the last release of the library, which means you can start incrementally using these tools _today_.
+Oh, and we also [backported][perception-blog-post] all of the observation tools so that they work on older Apple platforms going all the way back to iOS 13!

 Join us for a quick overview of the changes, and also be sure to check out the [migration guide][1.7-migration-guide] and [update your project to 1.7][1.7-release] today to get